Greetings to our Base4 Partners!

 - The most significant difference between Type V and Type III wood construction involve fire rating requirements, as defined by Table 601 in the building code.

 - As shown in Table 601 below, fire ratings for exterior bearing walls increase from a one-hour to two-hour rating when moving from Type V to Type III.

-- A 2-hour wall design requires all exterior load bearing wall assemblies to use FRT (Fire Retardant Treated) wood.
+- A Type-III building requires all exterior wall assemblies to use FRT (Fire Retardant Treated) wood.
 Although seemingly minor, this change can be significant for a wood framing subcontractor who may have little experience with this type of construction.
 Accordingly, there is also a direct-material cost increase for this type of construction.

 - An additional framing consideration for Type IIIA is that floors and walls will likely have different fire ratings.
 Load bearing exterior walls are required to have a two-hour rating, but floors, in most conditions, will be one-hour rated.
 The detailing of this interface can be complicated and most framers are unfamiliar with this condition.

 - One final consideration for a Type III wood framed building is shrinkage.
 Due to its natural properties, wood remains highly susceptible to shrinkage and expansion due to changes in moisture content.
 Shrinkage occurs primarily across the grain in horizontal members (i.e. bottom and top plates instead of wall studs).
 As additional stories are added shrinkage effects compound and it is important that the design teams consider these effects in their design and detailing.

 If you have any questions about 5 story Type IIIA wood structures and how they might be applied on your next hotel project, please don’t hesitate to reach out.